 For related topics about accounting equation

-Land and building is considered as an asset because it is a resource/s that is owned by businesses.
-It is categorized as a non-current asset as it's useful and its value is usable more than the operating cycle of the business.
+Land and Building is NOT categorized as a liability because it is a resource/s that is owned businesses, not owes.
+Specifically, it is categorized as a non-current asset as its value is can be used more than the normal operating cycle of a business.

 In accounting, assets are the resources that a company owns and has monetary value.Two types of asset:Current asset - assets that are usable or convertible to cash within a year or operating cycle of a business.Non-current asset - assets that can't be used or converted to cash within a year or operating cycle of a business.Examples of current asset:Cash and cash equivalentsARSuppliesGoods-on-processInventoriesExamples of non-current asset:LandEquipment/MachinesIntangible assets